 Hazardous Waste Management and Shipping for Environmental Professionals

 This web-based, online DOT-RCRA training includes a history and overview of hazardous waste management laws and regulations, a guide to complying with the myriad of hazardous waste regulations including how to recognize hazardous wastes, how to manage waste correctly on site, how to properly select, label and mark waste containers, how to prepare shipments for transport to treatment, storage, and disposal facilities, and how to properly keep records for compliance and enforcement.
-This DOT-RCRA hybrid course is designed to assist facilities to meet the annual training requirements for generators of hazardous waste, including the requirements presented in 40 CFR 262.16 (b)(9)(iii) and 40 CFR 262.17(a)(7) (these training requirements were previously located in 40 CFR 265.16, 40 CFR 264.16 and 40 CFR 262(d)).
+This DOT-RCRA hybrid course is designed to assist facilities to meet the annual training requirements for generators of hazardous waste, including the requirements presented in 40 CFR 262.16 (b)(9)(iii) and 40 CFR 262.17(a)(7).

 In addition, this DOT-RCRA training course includes a discussion of the DOT's regulations for shipping supplies, equipment and samples related to hazardous waste site investigations and remediation activities which is based on the requirements for training as specified in 49 CFR 172 Subpart H, including testing of participants.

-The Department of Transportation and the Environmental Protection Agency’s Resource Conservation and Recovery Act (RCRA) require all employees who participate in hazmat management at large- or small-quantity regulator sites to complete DOT RCRA training.
+The Department of Transportation’s hazardous materials transportation law requires employees who ship and receive hazardous materials to be trained.
+The Environmental Protection Agency’s Resource Conservation and Recovery Act (RCRA) requires employees who work with hazardous wastes at large- or small-quantity generator sites to complete DOT RCRA training.
 Eduwhere’s course satisfies the training requirements of both agencies.

-Students will gain a comprehensive understanding of best practices for hazmat management and emergency protocols.
+Students will gain a comprehensive understanding of best practices for hazardous waste management and emergency protocols as well as hazardous materials shipping.
 The course will cover all topics required by the DOT and RCRA, including hazmat classification and definition, shipping paperwork, packaging, marking, labeling, and placarding, as well as emergency and security procedures.
-In addition, you will become familiar with regulatory standards for a variety of hazardous material categories, including used oil, pharmaceutical waste, and universal waste.
+In addition, you will become familiar with regulatory standards for a variety of hazardous waste categories, including used oil, pharmaceutical waste, and universal waste.

 Includes: